exercism/rust/exercises/say/README.md

 - 120 becomes "one hundred and twenty".
 - 1002 becomes "one thousand and two".
 - 1323 becomes "one thousand three hundred and twenty-three".

+## Rust Specific Exercise Notes

+This is slightly changed in the Rust version, compared to other language versions of this exercise.
+Instead of requiring you to return errors for out of range, we are using Rust's strong type system to limit input.
+It is much easier to make a function deal with all valid inputs, rather than requiring the user of your module to handle errors.

+There is a -1 version of a test case, but it is commented out.
+If your function is implemented properly, the -1 test case should not compile.

+Adding 'and' into number text has not been implemented in test cases.

+### Extension

+Add capability of converting up to the max value for u64: 9,223,372,036,854,775,807.

+For hints at the output this should have, look at the last test case.

 ## Rust Installation